Vientiane Travel Guide

 Air (Airport code: VTE)

-Domestic flights are operated on Laos Airlines – national brand and Laos Skyway which are two main carriers to Luang Prabang, Luang Namtha, Muang Xay, Pakse, Phonsavan and Savannakhet.
+Domestic flights are operated on Lao Airlines – national brand and Laos Skyway which are two main carriers to Luang Prabang, Luang Namtha, Muang Xay, Pakse, Phonsavan, and Savannakhet.

-As near the border with Thailand, visitors can enter Laos via Lao-Thai Friendship Bridge I (Nong Khai to Vientiane) where both visa on arrival and Laos E-Visa are accepted.
+As near the border with Thailand, visitors can enter Laos via Lao-Thai Friendship Bridge I (Nong Khai to Vientiane) where both visas on arrival and Laos E-Visa are accepted.

 There are daily bus services operated between Vientiane and some provinces of Thailand such as Nong Khai, Udon Thani, and Khon Kaen.

-Another regular bus services connecting Vientiane with the rest of the country are also provided.
+Another regular bus service connecting Vientiane with the rest of the country is also provided.
 Vientiane’s public bus system is available but mostly from the outer suburbs than the city center.

-Within the city, several options of vehicles that you can choose such as bicycle, motorbike, tuk tuk / jumbo or taxi.
-Bicycle rental is good way to get around Vientiane from 10,000-30,000 LAK (US $1.15-3.45) per day and can be made from your accommodation or shops around town (suggested Mixay Bike, Lao Bike).
+Within the city, several options of vehicles that you can choose such as bicycles, motorbikes, tuk-tuk/jumbo, or taxis.
+Bicycle rental is a good way to get around Vientiane from 10,000-30,000 LAK (US $1.15-3.45) per day and can be made from your accommodation or shops around town (suggested Mixay Bike, Lao Bike).
 Tuk Tuk is also affordable at about 30,000LAK (US$ 3.45) for a 3-km ride.
 Jumbo is cheaper in larger group share, and usually costs no more than 10,000LAK (US$ 1.15) per trip.
-For taxi, try to negotiate before getting in if it is an unmetered taxi.
-You can hire a private taxi for full day within the town at around 500,000LAK (US$ 55).
+For taxis, try to negotiate before getting in if it is an unmetered taxi.
+You can hire a private taxi for a full day within the town at around 500,000LAK (US$ 55).

 By the end of 2021, the Boten – Vientiane railway (also known as the China-Laos railway) will be expected to compete and become a new railway that connects Kunming in China to Vientiane in Laos in 414km.